kaffein/ng-darrrt-codelab/docs/step-5.md

 ### Update data bindings

-Now it's time to use the `pirateName` controller getter.
+Now it's time to use the controller's `pirateName` getter.

 &rarr; In `web/index.html`, update the data binding in the `badge` tag to use that getter: